Selma to Montgomery marches: Actions at the White House

-On March 11, seven Selma solidarity activists sat-in at the East Wing of the White House until arrested.
+On March 11, twelve Selma solidarity activists sat-in at the East Wing of the White House until arrested.
 Dozens of other protesters also tried to occupy the White House that weekend but were stopped by guards; they blocked Pennsylvania Avenue instead.
 On March 12, President Johnson had an unusually belligerent meeting with a group of civil rights advocates including Bishop Paul Moore, Reverend Robert Spike, and SNCC representative H. Rap Brown.
 Johnson complained that the White House protests were disturbing his family.
 The activists were unsympathetic and demanded to know why he hadn't delivered the voting rights bill to Congress yet, or sent federal troops to Alabama to protect the protesters.
 In this same period, SNCC, CORE, and other groups continued to organize protests in more than eighty cities, actions that included 400 people blocking the entrances and exits of the Los Angeles Federal Building.

 President Johnson told the press that he refused to be "blackjacked" into action by unruly "pressure groups".
 The next day he arranged a personal meeting with Governor Wallace, urging him to use the Alabama National Guard to protect marchers.
 He also began preparing the final draft of his voting rights bill.

 On March 11, Attorney General Katzenbach announced that the federal government was intending to prosecute local and state officials who were responsible for the attacks on the marchers on March 7.
 He would use an 1870 civil rights law as the basis for charges.